 Federal Minimum wage: $400,000 per month

-Employers of record in Chile are required to grant workers various types of paid leave.
+Employers in Chile are required to grant workers various types of paid leave.

 Employees who have worked for more than one year are entitled to a paid vacation each year, consisting of 15 workdays.
 Ten days must be consecutive, but the remaining five may be used at other times, contingent upon mutual agreement between employee and employer.